At least 17 people killed in Santa Barbara County as crews search for missing

 Billy Grokenberger lived in a part of Montecito that was under a voluntary evacuation order.
 He and his parents put belongings in their three cars, in case they decided to leave before the storm.
 They didn’t.

-"We had thought about leaving, but we had just had the fires ... we didn't take it serious(ly) enough," he said.
+“We had thought about leaving, but we had just had the fires,” he said, referring to the recent wildfires that stripped the area of needed vegetation. “… We didn’t take it serious(ly) enough.”

 “(In) four minutes the water was through our wall and in our house, almost to the second story,” he said.